7RU7H/CTFs/HackTheBox/Retired-Machines/PhotoBomb/PhotoBomb-Helped-Through.md

 - Beyond Root:
 - Make a crontab Persistence with `crontab -e`
 - The beyond root for this box is to do three htb boxes, short machine that have a web exploit, easy to practice fine tuning methodolgy on each as follow up.
+Beyond Root:
+- Azure AZ 104 contextualise
+	- Update and fault domain
+	- Host Photobomb as an app service plan and discuss context
+	- Application Proxy and use case in Photobomb
+	- Configure DNS for multiple vnets to host photobomb internally
+	- -EnableLargeFileShare research

+UPDATE: 14/3/12023

+Got 70 something percent on Microsoft Assesssment for testing my Azure AZ 104 knowledge post [[Monteverde-Helped-Through]].
+Which is 10% on the exam attempt, so hopeful next week I will be on track to pass and return to my schedule of cleaning up my github:
+- 13 plus easy boxes - no writeups that each test my methodology 9 are mostly Web exploits I know the attack path for, but not the Privescs web or OS; one is cve for OSCPesquesness the rest are Dante path and I need one box that has MSSQL for my own exposure.

+#### Two weeks earlier...

 On peaking at the forums hinted to fuzz and injection and learning to add addition parametres, which was the big takeway from the box up to the RCE.
 I had not manage to get an RCE, but found where.
 Also I though Sintra was a user, which lead my thinking to not contextualise the box correctly.
 Also ruby web app frameworks exist - in my brain ruby == metasploit.
 There are some nice picture on this box ten minutes of playing with the download functionality to test whether I LFI or RFI lead also pick some nice wallpapers.
 Enjoy the thematic frame of picture and word through.